Heather Armstrong: Early life

-Armstrong was born Heather Hamilton in 1975 and raised in Memphis, Tennessee.
-Raised in the LDS Church, she began having doubts about it and experiencing bouts of depression while a student at Brigham Young University (BYU) in predominantly Mormon Utah.
-After graduating in 1997, she left both the church and state, relocating to Los Angeles where she found work as a web developer for startups during the dot-com boom.
+Armstrong was born Heather Hamilton in 1975 and raised in Bartlett, Tennessee.
+She was raised a member of the Church of Jesus Christ of Latter-day Saints (LDS Church) in Memphis, Tennessee.
+She majored in English at Brigham Young University (BYU) in Provo, Utah.
+She began having doubts about the Church and experiencing bouts of depression while a student in predominantly Mormon Utah.
+After graduating in 1997, she then left the Church and moved to Los Angeles, where she found work as a web developer for startups during the dot-com boom.
+She later returned to Salt Lake City to work as a consultant and designer.